AssessingSolar/solarstations/docs/geba_network.md

 * Absorbed shortwave radiation
 * Circumglobal radiation

 It should be noted that not all the measurement locations are still in operation and have all the parameters available.
 Additionally, most locations only measure global horizontal radiation.
-Unfortunately, GEBA does not provide infomration on the instrumentation used to measure the solar radiation components, so it is not possible for the user to estimate the quality of the data.
+Unfortunately, GEBA does not provide information on the instrument used to measure solar radiation components, so the user can't estimate the quality of the data.